World Organisation for Animal Health: Ad hoc groups, reference laboratories, and collaborating centres

 Additionally, ad hoc groups convened at the initiative of the Director General provide expert advice on key topics.
 Working groups also review developments in their fields and WOAH maintains a network of Collaborating Centres that provide scientific expertise and support to WOAH and its members.
 Also, reference laboratories are designated to pursue scientific and technical problems relating to diseases.
-These reference laboratories provide scientific and technical training to personnel from Members and coordinate scientific and technical studies in collaboration with other laboratories or organisations.
+These reference laboratories provide scientific and technical training to personnel from Members and coordinate scientific and technical studies in collaboration with other laboratories or organizations.